mleduque/Forgotten-Armament/README.md

 - Auve for support in the creation, inspiration, testing, and feedback for this mod.
 - JohnBob for translating into French.
+- Bubb and CamDawg_G3 for their usual expertise, guidance, and assistance with coding.